zchking/docs/pages/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio.md

 Therefore, as Katalon Studio utilizes Selenium for the automation execution, implementing the automated test for HTML5 Drag and Drop requires a little bit of workaround:

-1. Capture the draggable and droppable objects into the project’s repository like above.
+1. Capture the draggable and droppable objects into the project's repository like above.
 If done correctly we have 2 test objects as below:

 ![Test Explorer Katalon Studio](../../images/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio/DragDrop6.png)